Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

 Is it hard to replace a Toro sprinkler head?

-No, for most homeowners, replacing a pop up spray head or rotor is a relatively simple job that takes about 15 to 30 minutes and requires only basic tools like a small shovel and pliers.
+For most homeowners, replacing a pop up spray head or rotor is a relatively simple job that takes about 15 to 30 minutes and requires only basic tools like a small shovel and pliers.

 Comments